4. Rights to Access, Rectify, Cancel, and Object

 Information of the company that manages the services:

-The services are provided by Ethica Data Services, Inc. (hereinafter referred to as "Ethica Data"), a Canadian-controlled private corporation with registered address at 1083 Countrystone Dr. Kitchener, Ontario, and Business Number 847090834RC0001.
+The services are provided by Ethica Data Services, Inc. (hereinafter referred to as “Ethica Data”), a Canadian-controlled private corporation with registered address at 273 Lawrence Ave E, North York, ON M4N 1T6, Canada, and Business Number 847090834RC0001.

 1.2.1.
 By accessing the Services, you, the User, whether Researcher or Participant (as defined in 2.3.1) agree to these General Terms and Conditions of Use so please read them carefully before using them.
 If you do not agree to these General Terms and Conditions of Use, please do not use the Services, the studies or its contents.